African American Owned Businesses

 Nared's Pee Wee Palace Day Care, on 36th and Crown Point.
 The daycare opened in 1979.

-Courtney, Julianna, and Jaylen trace the history of African American-owned businesses from the 1930s to the present day, even though the first black migrants arrived in Nebraska from southern states as early as the 1850s.
-Businesses owned by urban African Americans began to crop up along and near North 24th Street after 1920 when residential segregation created a clearly-defined African American neighborhood, and many white employers’ discriminatory policies made it difficult for blacks to hold lasting jobs.
+Courtney, Julianna, and Jaylen trace the history of African American-owned businesses from the 1930s to the present day, even though the first Black migrants arrived in Nebraska from southern states as early as the 1850s.
+Businesses owned by urban African Americans began to crop up along and near North 24th Street after 1920 when residential segregation created a clearly-defined African American neighborhood, and many white employers’ discriminatory policies made it difficult for Blacks to hold lasting jobs.
 Segregation created a market for neighborhood family businesses, and “encouraged a distinct and flourishing black culture on Omaha’s Near North Side” (Ashley Howard).

 The author of the study listed several reasons that it was difficult for blacks in the 1930s to begin and maintain businesses, a prominent one being the lack of capital and difficulty in securing loans.
-When the students interviewed Ms. Diane Mercer of Time Out Chicken, she informed them that lending was the main challenge for her business in 1972, forty years later.
+When the students interviewed Diane Mercer of Time Out Chicken, she informed them that lending was the main challenge for her business in 1972, 40 years later.

 "My image of North Omaha has changed dramatically.
 It isn't just a place where crimes and killings happen; it's a place that was vibrant and alive.
 I believe it can get back to that.
 With this website and word of mouth, we can change North Omaha for the better."